alrojo/kaggle-ndsb/README.md

 ## Supporting projects

-Further I have a bunch of "lead up" projects, that I will use this competition to test out, such as:
+Further I have a bunch of "lead up" projects, that I havn't had time to test out, but could be cool.

 Scale SPN(code works, just needs to write config): https://github.com/alrojo/ZoomSPN